 The Croydon Local Plan: Strategic Policies – Partial Review ((Proposed Submission) was approved at full Council 5 December 2016) and was submitted to the Planning Inspectorate on behalf of the Secretary of State on 3 February 2017.
 The Secretary of State has appointed Inspector Paul Clark BA MA MRTPI to conduct an independent examination of the Croydon Local Plan.

 All valid representations were considered by the Independent Planning Inspector at examination, which was held in Spring 2017.
 The independent inspector’s role during examination was to assess whether the plan had been prepared in accordance with the Duty to Cooperate, legal and procedural requirements, and whether it was sound.

 What happens next?

-After the Hearing sessions for the Local Plan the Planning Inspector then produces their report, either recommending adoption, or some modifications prior to adoption or withdrawal of the Local Plan.
-This can take a number of months and the overall process of the Examination from the date of submission can take up to a year.
+After the Examination in public for the Local Plan and the consultation on the Main Modifications, the Planning Inspector then submits a final report to the Council, either recommending adoption, or some modifications prior to adoption or withdrawal of the Local Plan.

 Read all information on the Examination.

 Visit the sustainability appraisal webpage for more information